Dedinje: History

-Apart from this, the neighborhood is a site of many embassies, diplomatic residences and some of Belgrade's most expensive restaurants and clubs.
-In 2013, it was announced that the villa “Crnogorka”, in Uzicka Street, was to be returned to Princess Elizabeth of Yugoslavia.
+The neighborhood is also a site of many embassies, diplomatic residences and some of Belgrade's most expensive restaurants and clubs.
+In 2013, it was announced that the villa “Crnogorka”, in Užička Street, was to be returned to Princess Elizabeth of Yugoslavia.
 The villa was bought by her mother, Princess Olga, in 1940, and taken by the state in 1947.
 It is currently owned by the Serbian government and used as the official residence of the Ambassador of Montenegro.
+After it was returned to Princess Elizabeth and her brother Prince Alexander, they immediately sold the entire lot to the British investment fund represented in Serbia by the Princes Park company.
+Plans, announced in 2018 and 2023, include demolition of "Crnogorka" and construction of 12 luxurious smaller villas in the 1.4 ha lot bounded by the Užička, Krajiška and Kačanička streets.

 Administration

 From June 1945 to December 1946, Dedinje was one of 5 administrative neighborhoods within Belgrade's Raion VII.

 Dedinje belonged to the municipality of Topčidersko Brdo, which in 1957 merged with the municipality of Zapadni Vračar to create the municipality of Savski Venac.
 Dedinje (local communities of Dedinje and 4.
 Juli) had a population of 8,704 in 2002 and 8,440 in 2011.